 I am totally convinced that we have found Jack the Ripper."

 So, there you have it.
-Jack the Ripper could have been stopped almost before he had begin, if only the police had thought to take a closer look at Charles Cross, the ordinary nobody who, whilst walking to walk throughput the early autumn mornings of 1888, couldn't resist the urge to indulge in a spot of murder and mutilation and who went on to lie about who he actually was.
+Jack the Ripper could have been stopped almost before he had begun, if only the police had thought to take a closer look at Charles Cross, the ordinary nobody who, whilst walking to work throughout the early autumn mornings of 1888, couldn't resist the urge to indulge in a spot of murder and mutilation, and who blatantly lied about who he actually was.